All content by Dr Jason Morris. No AI generated content

 (No early stage)

 ADVANCED: Recommended treatment is daily Tea tree oil lid care pads or foam.
-I recommend Blephadex or Cliradex.
+I recommend Lid 'n Las Plus or Blephadex.
 Warning – tea tree treatment oil is very intense.
 Follow treatment instructions exactly and completely to avoid discomfort.
+Blephadex adds coconut oil to minimize treatment irritation.

 Meibomian Blepharitis (MGD – Meibomian Gland Dysfunction): Clogged oil glands along lid margins causing irritation and dry-eye